ozgurozkan123/keymate-api-python/docs/sdks/keymateapi/README.md

 ### Available Operations

-* [browse](#browse) - The plugin enables user to conduct web browsing by extracting the text content of a specified URL.
-It will generate title and content.
 * [browse_by_url](#browse_by_url) - The plugin enables user to conduct web browsing by extracting the text content of a specified URL.
 It will generate title and content.
 * [document](#document) - Allows user to load and use content about specific uploaded document
 * [fast](#fast) - This plugin provides 10 ultra fast search results from multiple sources giving a more comprehensive view.